rsuite/rsuite.github.io/src/pages/components/alert/en/duration.md

-### Delay Off
+### Duration

 Duration is an optional item.
-When set to 0, it is not automatically turned off.
+When set to 0, it is not automatically turned close.

 ```
 Alert.info(content: string, duration?: number, onClose?: () => void);